 You may be able to ask for your choice sooner

-You do not need to do anything to get your choice - we’ll automatically contact remedy members before April 2025.
+You do not need to do anything to get your choice - we’ll automatically contact remedy members.
 For most remedy members, waiting to hear from us will not have any negative effect on their options, but we understand there are some circumstances where remedy members need to make their choice more urgently.

-A) You can ask to receive your choice sooner if one of the following applies:
+A) You can ask to make your choice sooner if one of the following applies:

-2. You applied for ill health retirement during the remedy period - between 1 April 2015 and 31 March 2022 - but you were not successful and do not currently receive an NHS pension or pay through NHS employment.
+- Whilst a member of the 2015 scheme, you applied for ill health retirement during the remedy period - between 1 April 2015 and 31 March 2022 - but you were not successful and currently receive an NHS pension.

-3. You’re still working but you’ve received a diagnosis of serious ill health that makes you eligible for Tier 2 ill health pension benefits – which you can apply to take as a single lump sum if you have a shortened life expectancy of less than 12 months.
+- You’re still working but you’ve received a diagnosis of serious ill health that may mean you're eligible for Tier 2 ill health pension benefits – which you can apply to take as a single lump sum if you have a shortened life expectancy of less than 12 months.

 This means you’ll be able to decide sooner about the benefits that are right for you and for your family.

-B) You can also ask to make your choice sooner if you meet all the following criteria:
+B) You can also ask to make your choice sooner if you are in receipt of benefits and meet all the following criteria:

-• you reached the Scheme’s maximum service limit of 45 years during this period, or you would have done had you not moved into the 2015 Scheme
+- you reached the Scheme’s maximum service limit of 45 years during this period, or you would have done so had you not moved into the 2015 Scheme

-For a small number of remedy members who meet all the criteria above, you may need to repay overpaid pension depending on which Scheme benefits you choose.
-So the sooner you can make your choice, the less you may need to repay.
+For a small number of remedy members who meet all the criteria above and already in receipt of benefits, you may need to repay overpaid pension depending on which Scheme benefits you choose.
+The sooner you can make your choice, the less you may need to repay.

 To request your choice early, please email us at fast-tracksupport@nhsbsa.nhs.uk and we’ll get back to you within 7 to 10 working days.
 Please let us know which of the reasons from the list above apply.
 For example, state A) 2. or B), so we can give you the appropriate support quickly.